codegenie-be / laravel-config-cache-guard

 Installation

-composer require codegenie-be/laravel-config-cache-guard php artisan config-cache-guard:install
+composer require codegenie-be/laravel-config-cache-guard php artisan config-cache-guard:status

 require __DIR__ . '/../vendor/codegenie-be/laravel-config-cache-guard/bootstrap/guard.php';